-This policy and any other documents referred to on it) sets out the basis on which we DigitalLawUK Ltd, company number 08755557with a registered office address of DigitalLawUK, Digital Media Centre, County Way, Barnsley, South Yorkshire S70 2JW and email address email@example.com will process any personal data we collect from you, or which you provide to us, in the course of using our site www.digitallawuk.com.
-For the purpose of the Data Protection Act 1998 we are the data controller.
+This policy (together with our terms of website use and any other documents referred to on it) sets out the basis on which we DigitalLawUK Ltd, company number 08755557 with a registered office address of DigitalLawUK, Digital Media Centre, County Way, Barnsley, South Yorkshire S70 2JW and email address admin@DigitalLawUK.com will process any personal data we collect from you, or which you provide to us, in the course of using our site www.DigitalLawUK.com.
+For the purpose of the Data Protection Act 2018 we are the data controller.

 When you use our site, there are a number of ways in which you provide information and other data to us.
 By using the site, you consent to us processing and collecting this data, on the terms and for the reasons which are explained below.